microsoft/Windows-Machine-Learning/Samples/Tutorial Samples/PyTorch Image Classification/PyTorchTraining - Image Classification/readme.md

 # Readme

-This sample represents the finished state of a tutorial presented in the Windows ML developer documentation.
+This sample represents the finished state of an image classifier, as part of a tutorial presented in the Windows ML developer documentation.

 The tutorial shows how to train an image classification neural network model using PyTorch, export the model to the ONNX format, and deploy it in a Windows Machine Learning application running locally on your Windows device.